riadhassan/riadhassan.github.io/_news/program_coordinator.md

 related_posts: false
 ---

-Thrilled to announce my appointment as **Program Coordinator** of CSE Department at Green University of Bangladesh! :mortar_board:
+Thrilled to announce my appointment as **Program Coordinator** of CSE Department at Green University of Bangladesh.